zackdraws/zackdraws.github.io/README.md

-# Portfolio Site Project
+# Portfolio Site Project - How to
 1. Install Git
+   - Git can be installed from http://git-scm.com and can be used in the cmd terminal, emacs or vscode.
-   - git is the tool for version control and cloning this repository to make any changes
+   - git is the tool for version control and cloning this repository so you can easily clone this repository if you were me and wanted to just remake this exact site or you can gh repo fork zackdraws/zackdraws.github.io to make a fork of your own and then just easily rewrite the files to match your own website.

-   - git can be used in the terminal by running git and can also be used by installing git with choco this repo is installed on github and can be downloaded from there with the terminal 1.2- git clone http://github.com/zackdraws/zackdraws.github.io.git this will install the repository whereever you are in the directory
+    While this repo is installed on github git is seperate than github and the code can be ran on different sources but this repository can be downloaded through the github repository
+1.2- git clone http://github.com/zackdraws/zackdraws.github.io.git
+     this will install the repository whereever you are in the directory